Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

     const ninja = this.ninjas.find((ninja) => ninja.id === id);

     if (!ninja) {
+    //👉 This is a plain JavaScript Error, not a NestJS HTTP exception.
+DON'T USE - throw new Error in NEST.JS.
+NestJS treats it as an unexpected error → returns:  {"statusCode": 500, "message": "Internal server error"}
       throw new Error(`Ninja with id ${id} not found`);  //throws an error }